AsmaaNabilBakr/Virtualize-list/README.md

-# Getting Started with Virtualize List to manage +10000 Items list.
+# Getting Started with Virtualize List to manage more than +10000 Items in list.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Project can handle lists with big data with Virtual List strategy.
 ## Available Scripts

 In the project directory, you can run:
+### `npm install`
+to install packages

+### `json-server --watch data.json`
+to run server

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+to run project

+>> Features

+1. View list with huge items without any performance issue
+2. Add Items
+3. Edit Items